Crosser-XDU/WebProjectOfStyleClip/README.md

 https://github.com/Crosser-XDU/WebProjectOfStyleClip/assets/92793853/274f3967-018e-430d-9605-4201411f3505
 ### Web

-The Web page project is available at www.wqyai.site. (**Due to server expiration, the site is now defunctr**) Welcome to visit my website to enjoy the fun of editing pictures. :laughing:
+The Web page project is available at www.wqyai.site.
+Welcome to visit my website to enjoy the fun of editing pictures. :laughing:

 ### Environment